-“I feel less alone when I’m traveling alone,” I overheard a backpacker say on the plane back.
+“I feel less alone when I’m travelling alone,” I overheard a backpacker say on the plane back.
 I understand what he meant.
-Traveling solo opens up a world of possibility: chance encounters, new experiences.
-It might sound unbelievable to those who’ve never traveled solo, but you’re far more likely to meet others when you do so, compared to when you’re in a group.
-This can be down to something as a simple as where you’re sat at a restaurant; for instance, I befriended a fellow solo traveler while sitting at the countertop seating in a ceviche restaurant in Cartagena, and I’ve heard of friends doing the same.
+Travelling solo opens up a world of possibility: chance encounters, new experiences.
+It might sound unbelievable to those who’ve never travelled solo, but you’re far more likely to meet others when you do so, compared to when you’re in a group.
+This can be down to something as a simple as where you’re sat at a restaurant; for instance, I befriended a fellow solo traveller (who was also from London) while sitting at the countertop seating in a ceviche restaurant in Cartagena, and I’ve heard of friends doing the same at bar-style configurations.

-You’re far more likely to meet other people traveling solo
+You’re far more likely to meet other people travelling solo

 Remember to pack the basics

 What is worth remembering is that solo travel, just like living alone, takes self-sufficiency.
-That means always double checking that you have your phone, wallet, keys, plus sunscreen.
+That means always double checking that you have your phone, wallet, keys – plus sunscreen and – as, sadly, the pandemic isn’t quite over yet – a mask.
 Take it from a single-person household who has only once locked herself out of her flat in four years (although maybe I just jinxed it…), spending the day trying to find or replace someone you’ve lost, or forgotten, is not the most triumphant experience.